vkruglikov/rely-use-callback/README.md

-When you use `useCallback` hook from `rely-use-callback`, you can use type `RelyCallback` and save type guard on these cases and rely on callback function in your React App
+When you use `useCallback` hook from `rely-use-callback`, you can use type `RelyCallback` and save type guard on these cases and rely on callback function in your ReactApp

 ## 🤖 Motivation